e-kwsm/nwchem-wiki/qmmm_mm_charges.md

 This directive controls treatment of classical point (MM) charges that are interacting with QM region.
 For most QM/MM applications the use of directive will be not be necessary.
-Its absence would be simply mean that all MM charges within the cuttof distance ( as specified by cutoff ) as well those belonging to the charges groups directly bonded to QM region will be allowed to interact with QM region.
+Its absence would be simply mean that all MM charges within the cutoff distance ( as specified by cutoff ) as well those belonging to the charges groups directly bonded to QM region will be allowed to interact with QM region.